prOttonicFusion/email-signatures/README.md

 # e-mail signatures
-A collection of some e-mail signatures
+A collection of e-mail signatures